jaygooby/jekyll-extract-links/README.md

 # jekyll-extract-links
 Gets all the links from your posts and adds them to the page.data for that post.

-You can use then use them in your liquid markup:
+You can then use them in your liquid markup:

 ```liquid
 <ul>